yoyongxuan/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User inputs an invalid max score (0 or less, or lower than the current highest recorded score)
+User inputs an invalid max score
     * 1a1.
 CadetHQ shows an error message.
     * 1a2.
 User makes request again with updated max score.